RideWise

 Mid-Wilshire → Santa Monica (8 mi)$24, 32 min$1.75 (Expo), 35 min$1.75, 55 min—Expo Line

 LA's rule of thumb: if the Metro Rail goes where you're going, take it.
 The new K Line specifically makes Uber a bad choice for most LAX trips that aren't time-constrained.
-The $12 LAX pickup fee that LAWA imposed in July 2026 — I covered the full surcharge map in our airport rideshare guide — pushed an already-borderline math decisively toward transit for most non-luggage runs.
+The up-to-$12 LAX pickup fee that LAWA approved in March 2026 — still $4 today; the increase takes effect when the SkyLink train opens — will push the already-borderline math decisively toward transit for most non-luggage runs.
+I covered the full surcharge map in our airport rideshare guide.

 For trips that don't have a Metro Rail equivalent (most of the Westside, most of the Valley, most of Eastside neighborhoods), Uber is genuinely the default and there's no shame in it.
 LA's transit network has improved a lot in the last five years, but it still doesn't cover the city's geography the way NYC's subway does.